bitsofcotton/NAND/README.md

 Aims to add one of a code stack s.t. small code amount on both compiler/library with comment connected (ideally one can read whole easily) bases on not the latest but a modern C compiler.
 This repository pefer explicit description.

 <strike>We trust randtools optimizer strong, so we focus only the simple enough implementation even including infinite loop.</strike>
-We cannot use randtools optimizer because the pigeon hole slips, So we reduce overhead as hard as possible with no loop order hard optimization.
+<strike>We cannot use randtools optimizer because the pigeon hole slips, So we reduce overhead as hard as possible with no loop order hard optimization.</strike>
+A randtools optimizer is valid in making invariant meaning, however is not valid in output complexity meaning.
+So if we decide to use safe method, the latter decision, if we decide to believe invariant meaning strong, the former decision.

 We aim the library as maximum compressed structures (module cohesion) for standard library as many languages do.